More awesome app marketing products launching soon.

 The main purpose of app screenshots on an app page is to show what the app looks like.
 Users visiting your app details page want a quick visual preview of your app and its features.

 Screenshots like those of Instagram, are the easiest form of providing this impression.
 They use standalone screenshots without any additional text, background or images.
-However, with these screenshots it quickly gets clear, what the app is about.
+However, with these screenshots, it quickly gets clear, what the app is about.
 Although such classical screenshots do not work for every kind of app.
 Nevertheless, they do not need huge effort to be created.

 Besides showing visitors how your app looks like, also make sure to highlight its main features.
 Users should quickly know what your app’s main purpose is.

 WhatsApp follows this rule.
-As the app’s purpose mainly is about real time messaging, they put the screenshot describing this feature at first place.
+As the app’s purpose mainly is about real-time messaging, they put the screenshot describing this feature at first place.
 Additionally, they follow a specific screenshot trend, slowly establishing in all app stores: They added some text to clearly describe the visualized feature on the particular screenshot.
 As some of the most successful apps also use some additional text to describe the app screenshot, this approach got very popular.

 Your main feature should be shown within the first screenshot!

 Screenshots are a very powerful tool to keep potential users on your app page.
 In fact, the term “screenshot” by now is a bit misleading.
-The most successful app pages do not only upload random screens, but use rich imagery to visually tell a story.
+The most successful app pages do not only upload random screens but use rich imagery to visually tell a story.
 This means you should try to reach your visitors with powerful screenshots so that you can engage them to download your app.

-Lottoland uses a very innovative approach of app presentation.
+Lottoland uses a very innovative approach to app presentation.
 They not only provide well-designed app visualizations, but use them to tell a story.
 All images form a set together.
 Moreover, they address human emotions with imagery and text.
 Users are automatically led to scroll through all screenshots.
 Additionally, the last Screenshot indirectly asks the user to download the app, however positively completes the visual story.

 On App Store and Google Play, one screenshot per localization is required and up to four (App Store) / seven (Google Play) more screenshots are optional to add.
 This means if you offer your app for different localization with different languages, you should make sure to offer your screenshots in the correct language.
 If you don’t want to take screenshots in different languages, you should at least adjust the additional text if added to the screenshot images.